mw-orcl/exacc-provision/create-vm-cluster-network/create-vm-cluster-network.md

 1. Log into your OCI Console, open the navigation menu.
 Under **Oracle Database**, click **Exadata Cloud@Customer**.

 2. Click **Exadata Infrastructure**.
 Choose correct Region and Compartment.
-Then click the name of the Exadata infrastructure for which you create before.
+Then click the name of the Exadata infrastructure for which you created before.

    ![image-20200815123524855](./images/image-20200815123524855.png)